Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Swelling of the skin

 The symptoms of a food allergy may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Anaphylaxis is a severe allergic reaction.
 It is life-threatening.
 Symptoms can include those above as well as the following: